AsayehegnMolla/alx-pre_course/README.md

-This is my Git project readme file
+This is my first readme with ALX
+And am feeling good